-- Five additional samples must be collected from the source (well) when a triggered source water sample is fecal indicator-positive. - The PWS may be required by DNR to take corrective action instead of or before additional source water sampling.
+- Five additional samples are to be collected from the source (well) when a triggered source water sample is fecal indicator-positive. - The PWS may be required by DNR to take corrective action instead of or before taking additional source water sampling.
 Consult with the DNR within 24 hours to determine if corrective action is required instead of additional sampling.